Narigo/scalajs-fun/README.md

 time to get them right.
 There may still be some bugs lurking in the current algorithm but we'll try to refocus on the real implementation of CycleJS again.

+---

+Being done with the virtual dom implementation for now, we can update our DOM driver to use it.
+It made sense to let the main function return a virtual dom representation as well instead of mapping from and to real HTML elements.
+This way, the driver only needs the virtual dom representation and the user code (our `ScycleApp` `logic` function) does not need to deal with the real DOM itself.